Skip to content

 5. Verify equilibrium check:

-Click to reveal shear and moment analysis
+Click to reveal shear force analysis at critical points

 1. At x = 0 (point A): V = +3167 N